fantasy11coin/hostmasternode/INSTALL.md

-Building Hostmasternode
+Building Fantasy11
 =============

-See doc/build-*.md for instructions on building the various elements of the Hostmasternode Core reference implementation of Hostmasternode.
+See doc/build-*.md for instructions on building the various elements of the Fantasy11 Core reference implementation of Fantasy11.